cerner/fhir.cerner.com/content/millennium/r4/clinical/care-provision/nutrition-order.md

 ## Search

-Search for NutritionOrders that meet supplied query parameters:
+Search for nutrition orders that meet the supplied query parameters.

     GET /NutritionOrder?:parameters